Heard’s lawyer focuses on Depp’s texts: ‘Let’s burn Amber’

 Rottenborn presented texts that Depp sent to Bettany that said he drank “all night before I picked Amber up to fly to LA this past Sunday … Ugly, mate … No food for days … Powders … Half a bottle of Whiskey, a thousand red bull and vodkas, pills, 2 bottles of Champers on plane …”

 Depp had previously testified that he took two oxycodone pills — an opiate to which he admits he was addicted at the time — and locked himself in the plane bathroom and fell asleep to avoid her badgering.
-He had also previously testified that he drank only a glass of Champagne as he boarded the plane.
+He also disputes that he was drunk on the flight, saying he drank only a glass of Champagne as he boarded the plane.

+But Rottenborn also showed the jury Depp’s expressions of contrition following the flight.

+“Once again I find myself in a place of shame and regret,” Depp wrote to Heard.
+“Of course, I am sorry.
+I really don’t know why, or what happened.
+But I will never do it again … My illness somehow crept up and grabbed me … I must get better.
+And I will.
+For us both.
+Starting today.
+I love you.
+Again, I am so sorry.
+So sorry.”

 To further bring doubt to Depp’s claim that he was not a problematic drinker at that time, Heard’s attorney then showed the jurors a text that Depp had sent to musician Patti Smith regarding a visit to New York City in 2014 in which he recounted fighting with Heard, getting drunk and being “so disappointed in myself.”